srinivasrepo/GIT-COMMANDS/README.md

 STEP 4 (set origin to remote repository) git remote add origin http-link-address-from-git-repository

-STEP 5 (to pull initial files if you created the project directly in Github for the 1st time) git pull origin master
+STEP 5 (to pull initial files if you created the project directly in GitHub for the 1st time) git pull origin master
+Similarly to pull the development branch changes to checked-out feature branch using git pull origin development

 STEP 6 (to add or add all files and folders i.e getting the files ready) git add .